madsbuch/blog/_posts/2015-12-15-100-days-of-fibonacci-day-0.md

 In this first implementation we used two techniques for implementing the Fibonacci function:

-* __Recursion:__ The typical way of thinking of problems in a functional context.
+* __Recursion:__ This is the typical way of thinking of problems in a functional context.
 In this case it has a exponential time complexity.
 This is bad, as we know that the Fibonacci function can be implemented faster.
-* __Tail Recursion[^tailRecursion]:__ The idea is that
+* __Recursion with accumulator:__ The idea is that we immidiatly accumulate partial results into an accumulator which is passed on to the next call.
-  we only keep track of
-  the last stack frame.
   For Fibonacci we only care about the two previous results.
-This approach lets us, by an accumulator, forget all intermediate results and only pass forward the data we need.
-For Fibonacci we achieve a linear time complexity.
+This approach lets us forget all intermediate results and only pass forward the data we need.
+This lets us achieve a linear time complexity.
+  Furthermore many compilers provide tail call optimization.
+In that way we have constant space consumption and do not suffer from stack overflows.

 # Haskell
 Here we take offset in Haskell as a general purpose language.